 At an Ambien rehab and detox treatment center, addicts are often given antidepressants and anti-anxiety medications to combat their mental and psychological withdrawal symptoms.
 Their health is monitored closely to ensure that the drug is leaving the body without causing damage.
 Next, the rehab portion of treatment starts.
 Ambien rehab is usually a 60-to-90-day residential program where addicts learn to live and cope with their problems without using zolpidem.
 The underlying psychological issues that led to the addiction are also discussed.
 Group and individual therapy sessions are used to assist with these mental health changes.
 When the addict leaves the program, he or she is mentally armed with the tools needed to abstain from using drugs.
 Individual and group therapy sessions are still available to patients who complete most treatment programs and are vital to long-term recovery.

-Ambien addiction treatment is available throughout the US.
-Call us at 1-888-287-0471 to find options near you that can help.
+Projectknow.com is a subsidiary of American Addiction Centers (AAC), a leading provider in Ambien addiction treatment.
+If you’re interested in quitting Ambien at an AAC facility, then give us a call at 1-888-287-0471 to find options near you that can help.
+If you have health insurance, then you can use our free and confidential online insurance checker to see if your insurance provider covers Ambien addiction treatment and recovery.
 We can also provide you or your loved ones with the tools, resources and support needed to start Ambien addiction treatment and get on the road to recovery.

 - Getting up out of bed after Ambien takes effect may lead to memory issues and hallucinations.